MadBomber/aia/README.md

 TODO: May want to add a `setup` function to the command-line options that will create the directory, and do something with the completion function.

+TODO: don't forget to mention have access token (API keys) setup as envars for the various backend services like OpenAI... if they are still in business.

 ## Usage

 `aia prompt_id [context_file]*`